poult-lab/daily-word/english_words_ learning.md

 01.tenant  [ˈtenənt]

-[noun] The tenant wanted to extend the lease by a year.
+[noun] The tenant wanted to extend the lease by a year. / The West faces a decisive challenge: To not become a society divided into two classes, the rich landlords and poor tenants.

 "a person who pays rent for the use of a room, building, land, etc. to the person who owns it"